 The scope retains a mil-dot reticle which allows for longer range sight adjustments on the fly.
-The lighted reticle allows for very low light shooting conditions to be completed successfully, and with the 42mm objective lens the scope provides ample light gathering abilities.
+The lighted reticle allows for very low light shooting conditions to be completed successfully, and with the 42mm objective lens the scope provides ample light transmission abilities.

-The BDC turret on this scope is set up for use with the 168 grain 30 caliber bullet as delivered by the 308 Winchester cartridge, or 55 grain bullets in the .223 Remington.
+The BDC turret on this scope is set up for use with the 168 grain 30 caliber bullet drop as delivered by the 308 Winchester cartridge, or 55 grain bullets in the .223 Remington.
 In other words, the scope is 308 ready out of the box.

 This scope also makes sure of attached rings and Weaver style bases.
 That means quick attachment and effort free mounting are supplied with the scope.